CircuitChaos/ofdmtvrx/README.md

 * Spectrum and spectrogram, containing current signal in a frequency domain (the same as in Assempix)
 * Constellation and peak meter, the same as in Assempix

 Oscilloscope window can be resized, other windows can't.
 Each window can be closed.
-If you closed a window by accident, send SIGUSR1 to reopen all windows.
+If you closed a window by accident, send `SIGUSR1` to reopen all windows (`killall -USR1 ofdmtvrx`).

 Window with last received image is *not* created – it's a TODO.

 ## TODO

 * Input processing
-** Better sound level measurement (now it's only peak detection) ** Print audio offset in seconds (useful for working with pre-recorded .wav files) ** Better .wav file handling (with LIST chunks), maybe delegated to `sox` or some library
+  * Better sound level measurement (now it's only peak detection)
+  * Print audio offset in seconds (useful for working with pre-recorded .wav files)
+  * Better .wav file handling (with LIST chunks), maybe delegated to `sox` or some library
 * Output file handling
-** Create output directory if it doesn't exist
+  * Create output directory if it doesn't exist
-** Add option to save corrupted files
+  * Add option to save corrupted files
-** Better duplicate file cache handling
+  * Better duplicate file cache handling
-** Determine file type / extension (now .jpg is assumed, might be incorrect)
+  * Determine file type / extension (now .jpg is assumed, might be incorrect)
 * X11 integration
-** Create window with a last received image
+  * Create window with a last received image
-** Windows are created in the middle of the screen, on top of each other; do something about it
+  * Windows are created in the middle of the screen, on top of each other; do something about it
 * Miscellaneous
-** Import Ahmet's code with Git submodules
+  * Import Ahmet's code with Git submodules

 ## License